 The internet is a dangerous place for churches.
 Scandals often start and end online.
-This article is to not encouragement for you to follow these types of stories.
+This article is not to encourage you to follow these types of stories.
 Nor is it meant to fan their flames.
 Be cautious with how you conduct your church business online and how you respond to scandals.
 Religion is often a scapegoat for inflammatory situations.
 Keep your cool, follow these steps, and rely on scripture for your inspiration.Continue reading “Scandals, Fake News, and Other Dangers Your Church Should Avoid”

 Forgiveness of sin by faith in Jesus is an essential foundation of Christianity.
 Some non-believers think they have sinned too much to be a Christian.
 Yet this is not the only obstacle they face.
 A staggering number of men and women feel they cannot have a relationship with God because of sins committed against them.
 Websites need to not only address how we can be cleansed of the sins we commit, but also the heavy baggage of shame for those committed against us.

 Continue reading “CWS Podcast – Ep.
 53: A Website that Deals with Sin and Shame”